Workbook setup for ticket submits

 Pushes from OSD to CM360

 A push connects the media schedule from OSD to CM360.
-Only the lines that require ad tags should be pushed to the ad server.
+Only lines requiring ad tags should be pushed to the ad server.
 Updates you make in OSD are not automatically updated in CM360.
 The push controls that update.
 The following actions require a a ticket to AdOps to request a push from OSD to CM360:

 1. New lines that need ad tags